Introduction to MySQL Index Types

 Conclusion

 A MySQL Index is a technique for tuning the performance for quicker retrieval of data records.
 In the table, an index makes an insert for every value, which displays in the indexed table column.
-Indexes are important for the table operations also.
-MySQL Indexes practically can be said to be tables that store the Index field or, Primary key and a pointer to every record rows into the authentic table.
+Indexes are essential for table operations also.
+Indexes in MySQL practically store the index field or primary key and a pointer to every record row in the authentic table.

 Recommended Articles